berehovskyi/apex-stream/docs/Functional-Built-In-Classes-V2/SObjectIterablePredicateProvider.md

 # virtual SObjectIterablePredicateProvider

-`APIVERSION: 61`
+`APIVERSION: 64`

 `STATUS: ACTIVE`

 Provides a fluent interface for building predicates that operate on iterable collections using currying.
-This builder allows you to create predicates for checking if an object is in or not in a given collection, as well as if a string is included in or excluded from a iterable of strings.
+This builder allows you to create predicates for checking if an object is in or not in a given collection, as well as if a string is included in or excluded from an iterable of strings.

 **Group** Functional Built-In Classes V2